zachaysan/symmetric-encryption/index.md

 in configuration files have to be encrypted.

-This Gem helps achieve compliance by supporting encryption of data in a simple and consistent way for Ruby and Ruby on Rails projects.
+This Gem helps achieve compliance by supporting encryption of data in a simple and consistent way for Ruby and Rails projects.

 Symmetric Encryption uses OpenSSL to encrypt and decrypt data, and can therefore expose all the encryption algorithms supported by OpenSSL.